 - Pediatrics

-Become a skilled physical therapy practitioner and earn a wealth of clinical experience while still graduating in under six years through Saint Joseph’s direct entry physical therapy program.
+Become a skilled physical therapy practitioner and earn a wealth of clinical experience while graduating in 5 1/2 years through Saint Joseph’s direct entry physical therapy program.
 Enter as a first-year undergraduate or transfer student to earn a bachelor’s in exercise physiology or health science and continue on to your DPT without having to reapply.